MustafaBerkPolat/DREAMT-analysis/README.md

 ## Takeaways

+ - The average age and BMI of the participants is 56 and 33.7, respectively, with no information on which days of the week were actually used for the analysis, which might've had a limiting factor on who got to participate.
+Given that, the results here may not hold for a broader subset of the population.
+ - There is a negative correlation between sleep apnea and time spent awake in bed, which may imply that having an easier time falling asleep is a potential indicator of sleep apnea.
+ - Insomnia has a very strong correlation with EOG and ECG measurements during stage 3 of NREM sleep, and with blood oxygen saturation (SaO2) levels during stage 2, but a very strong negative correlation with respiratory movement during stage 3.
+Insomnia having a positive correlation with SaO2 contradicts most research in this subject, so there may be mislabeling within the data or an oversight in other papers.

 ## Data Used

 Only a single dataset was used for this analysis:
  - [DREAMT: Dataset for Real-time sleep stage EstimAtion using Multisensor wearable Technology](https://physionet.org/content/dreamt/2.0.0/)

+Due to the restricted nature of this data, neither the raw nor cleaned files are included in this project.

 The data for the measurements taken during sleep are as follows: